stanman71/Python_Projects/vLab/README.md

 - set on the VM of the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB

-- the template controlPlane needs a default configuration (temporary management IP: 172.18.10.85/24)
+- the template controlPlane needs a default configuration (temporary management IP in this example: 192.18.10.100/24)

 ##### template config-file: template.conf
 ###### folder: CONFIG